General-Tao-Ventures/cartha-validator/docs/TESTNET_SETUP.md

 - Verify miner data format from verifier
 - Ensure pool weights are configured correctly
 - Check for division by zero or invalid values
+- Verify expired pool filtering is working correctly

+### "Epoch fallback detected"

+**Problem**: Validator logs show epoch fallback event

+**Solution**:

+- This is **normal behavior** - the verifier returns the last frozen epoch if the requested epoch isn't frozen yet
+- Validator automatically uses the frozen epoch data for consistency
+- No action needed; validator will process the correct epoch when it becomes available

+### "No cached weights available"

+**Problem**: Validator logs show "No cached weights available"

+**Solution**:

+- This can happen on startup before first weekly epoch is processed
+- Validator will fetch and compute weights on next weekly epoch boundary
+- Ensure validator is running continuously to catch epoch boundaries

 ## Testing Your Validator